IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 }
 ```

-The claim content shall correspond to the content defined in the XUA specification (see ITI TF-2b: 3.40.4.1.2 Message Semantics).
+The claim content SHALL correspond to the content defined in the XUA specification (see ITI TF-2b: 3.40.4.1.2 Message Semantics).

 The mapping of IUA extension claims to XUA compliant SAML 2.0 Assertion attributes is shown in Table 3.71.6.1.2-1 below.